mr-zwets/upgraded-SHA-gate/README.md

   ## P2SHash vulnerability

 BCH still uses 20 byte P2SHashes for smart contracts which opens them up to profitable collision attacks when holding balances upwards of a few hundred thousand USD (see post on [Bitcoin Cash Research forum](https://bitcoincashresearch.org/t/p2sh32-a-long-term-solution-for-80-bit-p2sh-collision-attacks/750)).
 SHA-gate is less vulnerable to this attack as it only allows operators to add arbitrary data to the state.
-Currently this is the biggest hurdle for the SHA-gate, but it is an advanced attack to pull off and is planned to be fixed May 2023.
-A transition to SHA-gate would be gradual and would for safety be halted at 10 million USD or so until BitcoinCash has upgraded to 32bytes P2SH.
+Currently this vulnerability is the biggest hurdle for the SHA-gate, but it is an advanced attack to pull off and is planned to be fixed May 2023.
+A transition to SHA-gate would be gradual and should for safety be halted at 10 million USD or so until BitcoinCash has upgraded to 32bytes P2SH.

   ## Diagram

-Diagram of how the SHA-gate would work with the new reusable architecture (disregarding the vote-covenant option discussed in the last paragraph).
+Diagram of how the SHA-gate would work with the new reusable architecture (disregarding the vote-covenant option discussed in the "Open design choice" paragraph).

 ```mermaid
 graph TD